jrmiddle/fpinswift-beta/01-Introduction.md

 available from Apple, and there are many more books on the way.
 Why does the world need yet another book on yet another programming language?

-This books tries to teach you to think *functionally*.
+This book tries to teach you to think *functionally*.
 We believe that Swift has the proper language features to teach you how to write *functional programs*.
 But what makes a program functional?
 Or why bother learning about this in the first place?
 In his paper, "Why